AkbasMesut/A101_Test_Practicum/README.md

 # A101 Test Automation

-Bu proje Java dilinde Selenium otomasyon aracı ile cucumber framework kullanılar oluşturuldu.
+Selenium project with cucumber framework and cucumber report

 ## Test Scenario;

-   Kullanıcı A101 sayfasında üye olmadan dizaltı siyah corap siparisi verir
+   User order a product without sign in

 ## Main structure and Test Steps.
 ![image](a101.jpg)